testsecurityuser123/securitytest/user/pages/05.caliper/_caliper-mobile-slider/project-phone-slider.md

 date: '05-09-2016 00:00'
 ---

-To offer mobile users a more enjoyable and relevant experience, we hid any non-essential content and added a few extra navigation elements making it easier to move through the site on smaller devices.
+To offer mobile users a more enjoyable and relevant experience, any non-essential content was hidden.
+In addition, a few extra navigation elements were added making the site easier to navigate on smaller devices.